You're logged in as |

 Honors

 This is awarded to students who present a meritorious honors thesis in addition to completing the required courses of the concentration.
 The thesis permits the student to synthesize various disciplines or interests, or to pursue a new interest in greater depth.
-To be eligible for Honors, candidates must complete a minimum of six approved courses in Medieval Studies by the end of their third year with more grades of A than B. Students should apply for admission to Honors and should meet with their faculty advisor(s) no later than spring of the junior year to plan the thesis project.
+To be eligible for Honors, candidates must complete a minimum of six approved courses in Medieval Cultures by the end of their third year with more grades of A than B. Students should apply for admission to Honors and should meet with their faculty advisor(s) no later than spring of the junior year to plan the thesis project.
 Accepted candidates write the thesis in a two-semester course sequence under the supervision of a director and second reader drawn from the Medieval Studies faculty.

 Late Antique Cultures Track